dbp/rustle/readme.md

 2. No understanding of traits.
 All polymorphic parameters (identified by being a single capital letter) are treated as the same.
 This is a major limitation, and because of this (and the lack of heuristics), we currently don't include trait implementations in the search results, because they added a lot of results that weren't incredibly useful.
 Note that we do include methods defined on specific types (so it isn't `impl` that we ignore, but trait impls).

 3. We don't currently understand function arguments, so they should match if you type them in verbatim, but that kind of defeats the purpose of this whole thing.
+This should be relatively easy to fix.

 future
 ------